markmarijnissen/supermove/README.md

 ### Render

-Simply subscribe to a stream with `move.render`
+Subscribe to a stream with `move.render`
 ```javascript
 modelStream.onValue(move.render)
 ```